anna-is-cute/paste/api.md

 ## Base URL

-This document assumes as base url of `/api`.
+This document assumes a base URL of `/api`.

 ## POST `/pastes`